Are you aged 18–30, from an Arab & South West Asian or North African (SWANA) or mixed heritage background, and curious about your family’s history?

 Please note: This open call is primarily for people living or working in Brent or Westminster, or those who have had a connection with the local community in these boroughs.
 Applicants from these boroughs will be prioritised.
 We will consider non-residents on their statements and relevance to the project aims.

-We encourage everyone of SWANA heritage who would like to document a family / community story to apply.
+We encourage everyone of Arab & SWANA heritage who would like to document a family / community story to apply.

-We will aim to get back to selected applicants by w/c 20th October with information on the training and next steps.
+We will aim to get back to selected applicants by 24th October with information on the training and next steps.

 If you have any questions, please reach out to sukriti@shubbak.co.uk for more information.